Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights for October 10, 2021

+Los Angeles Chargers vs. Cleveland Browns NFL Week 5 Odds, Plays and Insights

-The Cleveland Browns (3-1) are an underdog by just 2.5 points as they aim to keep their three-game winning streak going in a matchup against the Los Angeles Chargers (3-1) on Sunday, October 10, 2021 at SoFi Stadium.
-The point total is set at 47.
+The Cleveland Browns (3-1) are slight, 2-point underdogs as they look to extend their three-game winning streak in a matchup with the Los Angeles Chargers (3-1) on Sunday, October 10, 2021 at SoFi Stadium.
+The over/under is set at 47 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.